-Students who grraduate from level 9 (postgraduate degree) programmes are entitled to a 2 year graduate scheme.
+Students who graduate from Level 9 (postgraduate degree) programmes are entitled to a 2 year graduate scheme.

-The scheme begins from the date that your final exams were made available, not the date of your actual graduation ceremony.
+The scheme begins from the date that your final exams results are made available, not the date of your actual graduation ceremony.
 You can find out more information on this scheme at the link below:

 - Medical Insurance: www.odon.ie/ul